Finiteness of formal pushforwards

-The proof for quasi-coherent formal sheaves parallels the proof for quasi-coherent sheaves on schemes.
-But the proof for coherent sheaves in the formal situation is more involved than the proof over schemes.
+The proof of finiteness for pushforwards of formal coherent sheaves is more involved than the proof over schemes.
 Namely, suppose we are given a torsion-free coherent sheaf $\ms F$ on a formal scheme $\mf U$ as above, with $U_n$ being the $n$-th thickening of the reduced closed fiber.
-It is tempting to try to apply the scheme-theoretic result \cite[Lemma~0AWA]{stacks} (or \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4}) to the pullback $\mc F_n$ of $\ms F$ to each $U_n$, and to use that a coherent sheaf on $\mf U$ corresponds to an inverse system of coherent sheaves on the schemes~$U_n$ that has surjective transition functions (see \cite[Lemma~087W]{stacks}).
-But the difficulty is that $\mc F_n$ need not be torsion-free, and may have new associated points of positive codimension in $U_n$; and this would prevent the use of the above results.
-(See also Remark~\ref{rem reductions not tor free}.)
-Instead, in Section~\ref{patches}, we follow a strategy that relies on the commutative algebra lemmas proven in Section~\ref{2 lemmas}; and we build on that in proving Theorem~\ref{genl coh ext}.
+It is tempting to try to apply the scheme-theoretic result \cite[Lemma~0AWA]{stacks} (or \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4}) to the pullback $\ms F_n$ of $\ms F$ to each $U_n$, and to use that a coherent sheaf on $\mf U$ corresponds to an inverse system of compatible coherent sheaves on the schemes~$U_n$ (see \cite[Th\'eor\`eme~10.11.3]{EGA1}).
+The difficulty is that $\ms F_n$ need not be torsion-free, and may have new associated points of positive codimension in $U_n$; and this would prevent the use of the above results.
+(See also Remark~\ref{rems on fin pushforward}(\ref{rem reductions not tor free}).)
+Instead, in Section~\ref{patches}, we follow a strategy that relies on the commutative algebra lemmas proven in Section~\ref{2 lemmas}; and we build on that in proving Theorem~\ref{genl fin ext}.